nvda-es/devguides_translation/original_docs/spladdoninternals.md

 Source code notice: to protect copyrights, parts of Studio API has not been documented.
 Also, source code discussed throughout this series may change as future add-on versions are developed.

 Copyrights: StationPlaylist Studio, Track Tool and StationPlaylist Encoders are copyright StationPlaylist.com.
-NonVisual Desktop Access is copyright 2006-2016 NV access Limited (released under GPL).
+NonVisual Desktop Access is copyright 2006-2019 NV access Limited (released under GPL).
 SAM Encoders is copyright Spatial Audio.
 Microsoft Windows and Windows API are copyright Microsoft Corporation.
 Python is copyright Python Software Foundation.
-StationPlaylist Studio add-on for NvDA is copyright 2011, 2013-2016 Geoff Shang, Joseph Lee and others (released under GPL).
+StationPlaylist add-on for NvDA is copyright 2011, 2013-2019 Geoff Shang, Joseph Lee and others (released under GPL).
 Other products mentioned are copyrighted by owners of these products (licenses vary).

 ## References